-The NY State of Health has opened a special enrollment period allowing individual who are uninsured to enroll in a Qualified Health Plan, as well as allowing a grace period to pay for a health plan’s monthly premium.
-The period has been extended through September 15, 2020.
+The NY State of Health opened a special enrollment period allowing individuals who are uninsured to enroll in a Qualified Health Plan, as well as allowing a grace period to pay for a health plan’s monthly premium.

-For additional information on special enrollment periods visit.
+For additional information on special enrollment periods visit: https://info.nystateofhealth.ny.gov/resource/questions-and-answers-coronavirus-special-enrollment-period-english

 No Cost Sharing for COVID-19 Testing